 3D-capable displays can display 3D images and videos.
 3D works by presenting separate 2D images to the left and right eye.
-These images are then combined and interpreted by the brain as one image with depth.
+These images are combined and interpreted by the brain as one image with depth.

-NOTE: You may need specially designed 3D glasses to be able to view 3D images.
+() NOTE: You may need specially designed 3D glasses to view 3D images.